 BUICK DYNAFLOW AND CHEVROLET POWERGLIDE

-Buick’s new transmission, dubbed Dynaflow, took the torque converter drive concept a step further than had the wartime Hellcat.
-Although it used two planetary gearsets, providing two forward ratios plus reverse, Dynaflow did not actually shift gears automatically.
+In operation, Buick’s new transmission, dubbed Dynaflow, was to torque converter bus transmissions than to the wartime Torqmatic.
+Although Dynaflow’s planetary gearset provided low, direct drive, and reverse gears, the transmission did not actually shift gears automatically.
 In Drive, it instead relied on the torque multiplication of its complex, five-element torque converter.
-To expand its useful range of operating speeds, the converter used two impellers and two stators, each with a different blade pitch.
-At stall, it provided a maximum torque multiplication of 2.25:1, not far from the 2.39:1 first gear of Buick’s standard manual gearbox.
+To expand its torque capacity and useful range of operating speeds, the converter used two impellers and two stators, each with a different blade pitch.
+At stall, the early Dynaflow provided a maximum torque multiplication of 2.25:1 (compared to the 2.66:1 first gear of Buick’s standard manual gearbox).
 As engine speed increased, the converter multiplication gradually faded; at cruising speed, both stators freewheeled and the converter acted like a conventional fluid coupling.
-In effect, Dynaflow was what we would now call a continuously variable transmission, although unlike modern belt/chain/roller-driven CVTs, its operation was purely hydraulic.
+In effect, Dynaflow was what we would now call a continuously variable transmission, although unlike modern CVTs, which use belts, chains, or rollers to effect ratio changes, its operation was purely hydraulic.

 Dynaflow provided unparalleled smoothness with none of the four-speed Hydra-Matic’s distinct shift points.
 The consequence was lethargic low-speed throttle response.
 Unlike a mechanical reduction gear, the torque converter produced useful multiplication only at certain speeds.
-If you caught it outside that optimum range, stabbing the throttle produced more churning than forward motion, even with the 276 lb-ft (373 N-m) gross torque output of Buick’s biggest straight-eight engine.
+If you caught it outside that optimum range, stabbing the throttle produced more engine noise than forward motion, even with the 276 lb-ft (373 N-m) gross torque output of Buick’s biggest straight-eight engine.
 Slippage was also high, which resulted in heavy fuel consumption.
 Buick tried to compensate for the latter by using a taller (lower numerical) axle ratio with Dynaflow, but that did nothing for performance.